Skip to main content

 Configuration Options

-When instantiating an NmpServer, the second parameter allows you to define advanced characteristics of the node:
+When instantiating a LiopServer, the second parameter allows you to define advanced characteristics of the node:

 • security.forbiddenKeys (Egress Filter): An array of strings.
-If the model attempts to return a JSON containing any of these keys (e.g., "password"), the Egress Filter will destroy the response before it leaves the server.
+If the model attempts to return a JSON containing any of these keys (e.g., "clinical_history"), the Egress Filter will destroy the response before it leaves the server mapping through objects recursively.
+Defaults to blocking "password", "token", "secret", and "privateKey".

-• Dynamic Return Structure (Auto-i18n): No manual configuration required.
-The NmpServer automatically injects Dynamic Return Structure directives into payloads.
-This forces the AI to respect and return JSON keys exactly in the same native language the client used when making the request, eliminating the need for internationalization (i18n) libraries on your frontend.
+• Dynamic Return Structure (Auto-i18n) [PLANNED]: This feature is on the roadmap.
+When implemented, the LiopServer will automatically inject Dynamic Return Structure directives into payloads, forcing the AI to respect and return JSON keys exactly in the same native language the client used when making the request, eliminating the need for internationalization (i18n) libraries on your frontend.

 Creating Capabilities (Tools)

 In MCP, these are called Tools.
-In NMP, we refer to them as Capabilities.
-To the developer, defining a Capability in NMP looks virtually identical to defining an MCP Tool.
+In LIOP, we refer to them as Capabilities.
+To the developer, defining a Capability in LIOP looks virtually identical to defining an MCP Tool.
 You provide a name, a description, a Zod schema for type-safety, and an execution handler.

 import { z } from "zod";